Why Relationships Matter

-While need for human connection appears to be innate, but the ability to form healthy, loving relationships is learned.
-A great deal of evidence suggests that the ability to form a stable relationship begins in infancy, in a child's earliest experiences with a caregiver who reliably meets the infant's needs for food, care, warmth, protection, stimulation, and social contact.
-Such relationships are not destiny, but they appear to establish deeply ingrained patterns of relating to others.
-Failed relationships happen for many reasons, and the failure of a relationship is often a source of great psychological anguish.
+While need for human connection appears to be innate, the ability to form healthy, loving relationships is learned.
+Some evidence suggests that the ability to form a stable relationship starts to form in infancy, in a child's earliest experiences with a caregiver who reliably meets the infant's needs for food, care, warmth, protection, stimulation, and social contact.
+Such relationships are not destiny, but they are theorized to establish deeply ingrained patterns of relating to others.
+The end of a relationship, however, is often a source of great psychological anguish.

-Building a Healthy Relationship
+How to Build a Healthy Relationship

 Maintaining a strong relationship requires constant care and communication, and certain traits have been shown to be especially important for fostering healthy relationships.
 Each individual should, for starters, feel confident that their partner is willing to devote time and attention to the other.
 They must both also be committed to accommodating their differences, even as those change over time.

 In the 21st century, good relationships are generally marked by emotional and physical fairness, particularly in the distribution of chores necessary to maintain a household.
 Partners in strong relationships also feel grateful for one another, openly provide and receive affection, and engage in honest discussions about sex.

 In good relationships, partners try to afford their partner the benefit of the doubt, which creates a sense of being on the same team.
 This feeling, maintained over the long term, can help couples overcome the challenges they will inevitably face together.

 How to Find Love